Homeowner's Assistance Program

 The Department of Buildings’ Homeowner's Assistance Program offers permitting assistance to owner-occupants of single-family homes with small renovation and single-story addition projects.
 This means that only the owner who lives in the building where the work will occur may apply for assistance (NO ARCHITECTS, EXPEDITORS, or GENERAL CONTRACTORS).

-PLEASE NOTE: All new buildings, second floor additions, dormer additions and any 2-story additions are required to have drawings signed and sealed by Illinois-licensed architect or structural engineer and submitted online through the E-Plan, the City’s electronic permit application and review system.
+New buildings, second floor additions, dormer additions, and multi-story additions are not eligible to use the Homeowner's Assistance Program.
+For this type of work, the owner must obtain drawings prepared, signed, and sealed by Illinois-licensed architect or structural engineer.
+This type of permit application is submitted online by the architect or structural engineer or a city-licensed permit expediter using E-Plan, the City’s electronic permit application and review system.

 Other information to keep in mind: